Juniper/contrail-specs/5.0/enhanced_routing_policies.md

 ## 3.3 User workflow impact

-Users will be able to configure new Term Match and and Action attributes.
+Users will be able to configure new Term Match and and Action attributes stated earlier.

 ## 3.4 UI changes

+ * UI to add ability to associate a routing policy with a Network.
  * UI to add additional protocol Term Match under Configure > Networking > Routing > Routing Policies while adding a new Route Policy for interface-route, interface-static and service interface outes.
- * UI to add additional ASPATH list attribute to
+ * UI add ability to update the ASPATH list attribute as an action.
-   Route action Policy.

 ## 3.5 Notification impact
 None.